 Day 400 came and went a week ago and I did not write about it as I was getting ready to fly to Florida for a couple of weeks.
 But the walking string continues well into its second year of 2,500 miles and 5.2 million steps, with an average of 12,800 steps and 6.1 miles per day.

 While the walking string preceded it, there is another string of days we have all been living through.
 We issued WFH notices to all our folks at Mercer Capital 317 days ago.
 That is hard to believe.
 For the most part, our professionals are still working from home and there is no near-term end in sight.
 This makes things like walking and paying attention to our health even more important than otherwise.
+That’s why utilizing products such as an n95 mask should be given great importance.

 Sitting in Port Orange, Florida is a good time to reflect on the past year-plus of walking.
 For those who don’t know Florida geography, Port Orange is 2.5 miles south of Daytona Beach and about 50 miles northeast of Orlando.
 The Daytona Beach area is host to one of the finest pickleball facilities in the nation.
 It opened in June (with masks and social distancing, of course).
 See Pictona here.